pantha704/Learning-French/README.md

 # Learning-French
-Simple game to learn basic vocabularies of French
+## Simple flash-card game to learn basic vocabularies of French